ndiego/wordpress-university-workshop/steps/step-3/readme.md

 ### 3. Templates and Template Parts
 1. Remove the Blog (Alternate) template specification under `customTemplates` and then remove the `blog-alternate.html` file from the templates folder in the theme.
 2. Remove the Post Meta template part specification under `templateParts` and then remove the `post-meta.html` file from the parts folder in the theme.

+### 4. Style Variations
+1. Delete the `/styles` folder.
+This theme will only have one style variation.

 ## Resources
 - [Global Settings & Styles (theme.json)](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/)